+4. Ceiling diffusers shall be at least 6'-0" away from all sides of the ventilator and the outlet velocity at the diffusers shall not exceed 150 Feet per Minute (FPM).

+B. With ceiling diffusers only.

-Ceiling diffusers shall be 15'-0" from all sides of the ventilator and the velocity at the diffuser shall not exceed 300 Feet per Minute (FPM)
+1. Ceiling diffusers shall be at least 15'-0" away from all sides of the ventilator and the outlet velocity at the diffusers shall not exceed 300 Feet per Minute (FPM) (Refer to Figure 6-6-1).

+C. Additional Requirements.

-- The maximum velocity of the make-up air from Transfer Air, Diffusers, etc. shall not exceed 75 FPM at the ventilator lip - Cross drafts from pass through windows, hallways, or other openings shall not exceed 50 FPM - All forms of make-up air introduction (PBW, Transfer Air, Diffusers, etc.) must be evenly distributed around each ventilator to prevent unequal pressurization - Kitchen pressurization shall not exceed -0.02"W.G. relative to the dining or adjacent spaces, as stated in NFPA-96 and ASHRAE Standard 154 - For more information on acceptable methods of Make-up Air Delivery reference ASHRAE Standard 154.
+1. The maximum velocity of the make-up air from diffusers, transfer air diffusers, or any other type of diffusers shall not be greater than 75 FPM on all open sides of the lower edge of the ventilator.

+2. Cross drafts from pass through windows, hallways, or other openings shall not exceed 50 FPM.

+3. All forms of make-up air, such as ceiling diffusers, transfer air diffusers, and Plenum Boxes must be evenly distributed around each ventilator to prevent unequal pressurization.

+4. Kitchen pressurization shall not exceed -0.02" W.G. relative to the dining or adjacent spaces as stated in NFPA-96 and ASHRAE Standard 154.
-Following these guidelines will result in proper capture and containment at the ventilator and enact the Gaylord Capture Performance Guarantee.
-If jobsite conditions cannot accommodate these guidelines, consult factory for alternative

-TYPICAL DESIGN
+5. For more information on acceptable methods of make-up air delivery reference ASHRAE Standard 154